U.S. Stands with Crimean Tatars: Commemorating Stalin’s Genocide 1944, Countering Putin’s Aggression

 Source: Ukrinform

 Participants will gather at 6:30 PM at the Victims of Communism Memorial (1440 G St NW, Washington, DC 20001), with the candle-lighting ceremony beginning at 7:00 PM.
-The program includes performances of the Crimean Tatar and Ukrainian anthems, testimonies from genocide survivors and their descendants, and a moment of silence.
+The program includes performances of Crimean Tatar and Ukrainian anthems, testimonies from genocide survivors and their descendants, and a moment of silence.

 The remembrance ceremony is expected to be attended by representatives of the Ukrainian diplomatic corps in the United States, U.S. government officials, human rights advocates, community leaders, and representatives of the Crimean Tatar and Ukrainian diaspora.
 The commemoration is open to the public and media.